mfkiwl/raisin64-docs/_sources/software.rst

 Code Snippets and Software
 ==========================

-Each `instruction <isa>`_ page contains an example of how to use that specific opcode which will not be repeated here.
-Instead, a few simple programs will pre presented that work with the :ref:`Nexys 4 DDR Reference Implementation <nexysddr:Nexys 4 DDR Reference Implementation>` demonstrating aspects of the ISA or use of the hardware.
+Each `instruction <isa>`_ detail page contains an example of how to use that specific opcode which will not be repeated here.
+Instead, a few simple programs will presented that work with the :ref:`Nexys 4 DDR Reference Implementation <nexysddr:Nexys 4 DDR Reference Implementation>`, demonstrating aspects of the ISA or use of the hardware.

-While having a completely different opcode format and compact instruction support, the Raisin64 drew inspiration from MIPS for it's instruction set and mnemonics.
+While containing a completely different opcode format and compact instruction support, the Raisin64 drew inspiration from MIPS for its instruction set and mnemonics.
 As a result, several programs I created for a previous academic MIPS design were easily ported to the Raisin64.

 Switch to LED
 -------------

-The Switch to LED program is the simplest proof of life for the Nexys 4 DDR board, reading the present position of the switches, and mirroring them onto the array of LEDs located immediately above them.
+The Switch to LED program is the simplest proof-of-life for the Nexys 4 DDR board, reading the present position of the switches, and mirroring them onto the array of LEDs located immediately above.

 .. code-block:: gas